 Biz continued his career in 1993, releasing All Samples Cleared!, but the record was another commercial disappointment.
 For the next few years, Biz worked with the Beastie Boys occasionally, began DJing and kept a low profile.

 In 2002, Biz appeared in Men in Black II with Will Smith and Tommy Lee Jones.

 In 2005, Biz was featured on the VH1 television reality show, "Celebrity Fit Club", where overweight celebrities are shown attempting to lose weight.

-He has also made a career as a DJ, giving performances where he uses his somewhat voluminous gut to move a record on a turntable and thus scratch.
+He also made a career as a DJ, giving performances where he used his somewhat voluminous gut to move a record on a turntable and thus scratch.